MedX-Media/MedX/CONTRIBUTION-GUIDE.md

 ### how to create an issue?
 1. navigate to the project's issues tab.
 2. click the "new issue" button.
+3. set its title and description as clear and detailed as possible.
+4. submit.

 ### what to consider when creating an issue?
 - assignee: every issue must be assigned at least to a person. this could be yourself or a team of people.